judaicadh/earlymodernworkshop/README.md

-# earlymodernworkshop
-Website for The Early Modern Workshoop:Resources in Jewish History
+# The Early Modern Workshoop:Resources in Jewish History